nutti/Magic-UV/docs/tutorial.md

 |Straighten|The endmost UVs|Straight line between begin UV and end UV|
 |XY-axis|The endmost UVs|Straight line along to X or Y axis|

-* If **Transmission** option is enabled, align UVs with vertical direction
+* If **Transmission** property is enabled, align UVs with vertical direction
-* If **Select** option is enabled, the aligned UVs will be selected after operation
+* If **Select** property is enabled, the aligned UVs will be selected after operation
-* If **Vertical** option is enabled, align UVs to vertical direction with using the influence of mesh vertex location
+* If **Vertical** property is enabled, align UVs to vertical direction with using the influence of mesh vertex location
-* If **Horizontal** option is enabled, align UVs to horizontal direction with using influence of mesh vertex location
+* If **Horizontal** property is enabled, align UVs to horizontal direction with using influence of mesh vertex location
-* **Mesh Influence** option provides a way to change the influence of mesh structure
+* **Mesh Influence** property provides a way to change the influence of mesh structure
 * In case of XY-axis alignment, you can change the location (Middle, Right/Bottom, Left/Top) after UV alignment